It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 Because they work in the industry, they focus on teaching you exactly what you need to know to get hired asap, and cut out everything else.
 They basically say “What would the ideal hire for my department need?" and then make sure you get those skills.

-This makes it so much faster than you might think because you’re not wasting time on things you don’t need to get you hired.
-All of our courses only take a few months to complete, and we have thousands of testimonials of people starting with absolutely zero skill and then getting hired in under 6 months.
+This makes it so much faster to learn, because you’re not wasting time on things you don’t need to get you hired.
+That's why all of our courses only take a few months to complete, and we have thousands of testimonials of people starting with absolutely zero skill and then getting hired in under 6 months.

 While others joined ZTM who were self taught and got stuck.
-They take our courses and get more progress in 4 months than they did in 4 years on their own.
+They take our courses and got more progress in 4 months than they did in 4 years on their own.

 Heck, we even have people in senior roles at tech companies who take our courses so they can skill up into even more senior roles.
 That’s how good the stuff we teach is!